samuelgr/Xidi/README.md

 This section provides advanced functionality unlikely to be needed by most users.
 Unless there is a specific need for this feature, its use should be avoided.

 The settings in this section override Xidi's default import library paths.
 Xidi relies on functions provided by the system-supplied version of each library it emulates (`dinput.dll`, `dinput8.dll`, or `winmm.dll`), so by default it loads the system-supplied version.
 The example above shows a hard-coded default path, but in reality Xidi determines the system path dynamically.

-In some situations, it may be desirable for Xidi to use functions provided by a different library file instead, functionality that the settings in this section enables.
+In some situations, it may be desirable for Xidi to use functions provided by a different library file instead.
+If this is the case, then values in this section should be specified.
+Paths can be relative to the directory containing the executable file or absolute.

-- **dinput.dll** specifies the full and absolute path of the DLL file that Xidi should load instead of the system-supplied `dinput.dll` file.
+- **dinput.dll** specifies the path of the DLL file that Xidi should load instead of the system-supplied `dinput.dll` file.

-- **dinput8.dll** specifies the full and absolute path of the DLL file that Xidi should load instead of the system-supplied `dinput8.dll` file.
+- **dinput8.dll** specifies the path of the DLL file that Xidi should load instead of the system-supplied `dinput8.dll` file.

-- **winmm.dll** specifies the full and absolute path of the DLL file that Xidi should load instead of the system-supplied `winmm.dll` file.
+- **winmm.dll** specifies the path of the DLL file that Xidi should load instead of the system-supplied `winmm.dll` file.

 <h2 id="forusers-mappingcontrollerbuttonsandaxes">Mapping Controller Buttons and Axes</h2>